Maximilian P. Wollner

 Biographical Sketch

-Maximilian Wollner was born in Hof, Germany, in 1995.
-After secondary education, he began studying mechanical engineering at TU Dresden in 2014.
-There he developed an interest in applied mechanics and mathematical modeling, which led him to specialize in simulation methods in mechanical engineering.
+After secondary education, Maximilian P. Wollner began studying mechanical engineering at TU Dresden in 2014.
 During his studies he worked experimentally and theoretically on magnetorheological elastomers as a student research assistant at the Chair of Computational and Experimental Solid Mechanics.
-In 2019, he visited the Institute of Biomechanics in Graz for an Erasmus+ internship, where he wrote his diploma thesis on the constitutive modeling of vascular smooth muscle cells.
+In 2019, he visited the Institute of Biomechanics in Graz for an Erasmus+ internship writing his diploma thesis.
+He returned to Graz in November 2021 to start his dissertation under the supervision of Professor Gerhard A. Holzapfel.